 Pennsylvania Election Code.

-are permitted the opportunity to get a behind-the-scenes look at the election cycle before they even come
+are permitted the opportunity to get a behind-the-scenes look at the election cycle before they come

 of age to vote.
-They also receive a wealth of knowledge from experienced poll workers.
+In addition, they receive a wealth of knowledge from experienced poll workers.

 Students aged eighteen may submit their poll worker interest through the regular poll worker program here.

 Interested students must: